project-gemmi/gemmi/docs/utils.rst

 `In 2016 Shahmoradi and Wilke <https://doi.org/10.1002/prot.25034>`_
 did a data analysis aiming to disentangle the effects of local and longer-range packing in the above methods.
-They were not concerned with B-factors, though.
+They were not concerned with B-factors, though, but with the rate of protein sequence evolution.
-The "contact" methods predict also other properties and this paper was focused on the rate of protein sequence evolution.
+Because the "contact" methods predict many things.
-Interestingly, if the exponent in WCN is treated as a parameter (equal -2 in the canonical version), the value -2.3 gives best results in predicting the rate of evolution.
+Interestingly, if the exponent in WCN is treated as a parameter (equal -2 in the canonical version), the value -2.3 gives the best results in predicting evolution.

 TLS
 ---